YOUR TARGET HEART RATE

 The most accurate method is to find your maximum heart rate or heart rate threshold through a stress test.
 This type of test is usually administered by a professional.
 You can also do a stress test on your own using these guidelines from heart rate training expert Sally Edwards.

 Fitness Zone (Fat Burning) --- 60 - 70% of maximum heart rate: This zone provides the same benefits as the healthy heart zone, but is more intense and burns more total calories.
-The percent of fat calories is still 85%.
+The percent of fat calories is remains up to 85% in this zone.

 Red Line (Maximum Effort) --- 90 - 100% of maximum heart rate: Although this zone burns the highest number of calories, it is very intense.
-Most people can only stay in this zone for short periods.
+Only a small percentage of overall training is done in this zone, and you generally only stay in this zone for short periods.
 You should only train in this zone if you are in very good shape and have been cleared by a physician to do so.

 A relatively fit individual wanting to improve speed and fitness level will incorporate all the zones above at different times in their training.
 Less fit people and beginners will usually stay in the lower zones.